 Indoor household mould very commonly occurs on painted surfaces such as walls, ceilings, painted doors, and window frames.
 Mould is very visible on these surfaces and if left over a period of time without treatment may very likely stain the surface particularly white plasterboard.

-Follow these easy step by step instructions for removing and treating mould infestation on your walls and ceilings.
+Follow these easy step by step instructions for removing and treating mould infestation on your walls and wooden surfaces.

 1. Personal Safety: To avoid inhalation and direct contact with mould and spores.
 Wear a mask to avoid inhaling the spores that become dislodged during cleaning.
 Wear goggles especially when cleaning a ceiling where you are looking upwards.
 Wear gloves.